Race Information / FAQ

 - Each competitor is responsible for having their bike in good operating condition.
 Repairs may be made by the racer or a 3rd party during the race.

 - Do not litter the course with a gel packet, food wrappers or other waste.
-If reported to race officials this infraction will result in disqualification.
 Keep our trails beautiful.

-- The course is on public property.
+- If your course is on public property.
 Hikers and horsemen have the right-of-way, a competitor on their bike has the right-of-way over a racer pushing their bike.
 Inappropriate trail etiquette towards another racer or the general public will result in disqualification and a permanent ban from the race.